As one of the top tourist destinations in the land of Sunda, there are two types of places to eat in Lembang:

 Lembang is also famous as an important milk producer in Sunda.
 You can buy fresh milk and yogurt in the North Bandung Milk Cooperation (KPSBU).
 You can drink the yogurt right away, but the milk must be pasteurized (warm it up until 70 degree Celsius) first.
 The location of KPSBU is right behind the traditional market.

-Alternatively, you can buy yogurt at Cijeruk street, which is straight at the intersection of the traditional/fresh market.
+Alternatively, you can buy frozen yogurt at Cijeruk street, near the intersection of the traditional market.
 The specialty of this shop is mixing fruits such as strawberry, grape, lychee, mango, etc into the yogurt.
 It is really delicious.
 Unfortunately, the shop only sells frozen yogurt (literally frozen like ice cubes) and there is no place for dine in.

-Here you can also buy various flavor of ice, but they are not ice cream.
-We call it mambo ice, made of coconut milk and fruits.
+Here you can also buy various flavor of popsicles.
+We call them mambo ice, made of coconut milk and fruits.
 There are various flavors available, such as avocado, coconut, mocha, chocolate, strawberry, mango, blackberry, and black sticky rice.
 So, whenever you come here, don't forget to bring your cooler.
 Alternatively, the owner will wrap your ice with newspaper.
 Usually they will still be frozen for an hour or so.

 In addition to the list of restaurants and snacks above, every places of interest in Lembang usually offers various kind of food.
 Have you explored them?